MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management.

-From Google Chrome 89 onwards, if there is an existing on-premises profile with sync disabled and machine is hybrid joined, it will auto-upgrade the on-premises profile to Azure AD profile and make it non-removable instead of creating a new non-removable Azure AD profile.
+From Microsoft Edge 89 onwards, if there is an existing on-premises profile with sync disabled and machine is hybrid joined, it will auto-upgrade the on-premises profile to Azure AD profile and make it non-removable instead of creating a new non-removable Azure AD profile.

-From Google Chrome 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.
+From Microsoft Edge 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.

   #### Supported features: